UoS-EEC/DynamicOFA/README.md

 Deep neural networks are typically compressed before deployed on embedded platforms because they are very computational intensive for such platforms.
 However, the assumed hardware resources at a design time (A&E) may not be available at runtime (BCD & FGH).

 To solve this issue, we purpose Dynmaic-OFA which contains a library of optimal sub-networks for different accuracy-latency trade-offs.
-At runtime, selects and switches to optimal sub-network architectures to fit time-varying available hardware resources.
+At runtime, Dynamic-OFA selects and switches to optimal sub-network architectures to fit time-varying available hardware resources.

 ### Workflow of Dynamic-OFA
 ![Fig2](Fig2.png)